Sargassum seaweed piling up on beaches

 Vibrio vulnificus, one of more than 100 species of Vibrio, sometimes referred to as flesh-eating bacteria, can cause life-threatening food-borne illnesses from seafood consumption as well as disease from open-wound infections, according to the national Centers for Disease Control.

-Popular tourist beaches rake the seaweed each morning and remove it from beaches, but with the state’s 1,350 miles of shoreline, that’s not always possible.
+Once the sargassum blob hits the beach, it is legal to remove it.
+Popular tourist beaches rake the seaweed each morning and remove it, but with the state’s 1,350 miles of shoreline, that’s not possible on every beach.

 Resource for you: Sargassum Information Hub